PJDude/librer/README.md

 ## Technical information
 Record in librer is the result of a single scan operation and is shown as one of many top nodes in the main tree window.
-Contains a directory tree with collected custom data.
+Contains a directory tree with collected custom data and CRC data.
 It is stored as a single .dat file in librer database directory.
-Its internal format is a hierarchical python data structure serialized by [pickle](https://docs.python.org/3/library/pickle.html) and compressed by [gzip](https://docs.python.org/3/library/gzip.html).
+Its internal format is optimized for security, fast initial access and maximum compression (just check :)) Every section is a python data structure serialized by [pickle](https://docs.python.org/3/library/pickle.html) and compressed separately by [bzip2](https://docs.python.org/3/library/bz2.html#module-bz2) algorithm.
 The record file, once saved, is never modified afterward.
 It can only be deleted upon request.
 All record files are independent of each other.

 ###### Manual build (linux):
 ```